taataa/tapspace/docs/api/v2/index.md

 - *viewport*
   - a [Viewport](#tapspacecomponentsviewport).
 Get input form this component.
 - options, object with properties:
-  - *center*
+  - *pivot*
-    - a [Point](#tapspacegeometrypoint).
-The center point for the rotation.
-TODO Defaults to the cursor position.
+    - optional [Point](#tapspacegeometrypoint).
+Defaults to the mouse cursor position.
+The rotation is performed around this fixed point.